PADI Open Water Diver Manual Answers Chapter 1 - Knowledge Review

 Question 14 - PADI Open Water Diver Manual Answers Chapter 1

-Yes, this is very important and you want to make sure that your scuba gear and especially your regulator are in great condition when scuba diving.
+It is very important and you want to make sure that your scuba gear and especially your regulator are in great condition when scuba diving.
 This is one of the reasons why we always check our dive equipment by ourselves and later again with a buddy before every dive.

-Yes, this is very important and you want to make sure that your scuba gear and especially your regulator are in great condition when scuba diving.
+It is very important and you want to make sure that your scuba gear and especially your regulator are in great condition when scuba diving.
 This is one of the reasons why we always check our dive equipment by ourselves and later again with a buddy before every dive.

 Always read your manufactures manual on how often you should inspect and service your regulator and other scuba gear with a licensed scuba technician.
 Even if nothing is wrong with it, you should still service your dive equipment regularly.